IBM-Blockchain/blockchain-vscode-extension/client/tutorials/developer-tutorials/add-environment.md

 2. You will then be asked to enter a name for the wallet use `ibp-wallet`.

-3. You will the be asked to provide a name for the identity use `Org1 Admin`.
+3. You will then be asked to provide a name for the identity use `Org1 Admin`.

 4. You will then be asked to provide the MSPID use `org1msp` if you followed the tutorial.